Willem Johan Kolff: Impact

 Kolff is considered to be the Father of Artificial Organs, and is regarded as one of the most important physicians of the 20th century.
 He obtained more than 12 honorary doctorates at universities all over the world, and more than 120 international awards, among them the Cameron Prize for Therapeutics of the University of Edinburgh in 1964, the Golden Plate Award of the American Academy of Achievement in 1971, the Harvey Prize in 1972, AMA Scientific Achievement Award in 1982, the Japan Prize in 1986, the Albert Lasker Award for Clinical Medical Research in 2002 the Russ Prize in 2003.
 In 1990 Life Magazine included him in its list of the 100 Most Important Persons of the 20th Century.
 He was a co-nominee with William H. Dobelle for the Nobel Prize in Physiology or Medicine in 2003.
 Robert Jarvik, who worked in Kolff's laboratory at the University of Utah beginning in 1971, credited Kolff with inspiring him to develop the first permanent artificial heart.
 Theodor Kolobow, the inventor of the silicone spiral coil membrane lung and pioneer of artificial organ development, was inspired by Kolff.

 Kolff died three days short of his 98th birthday on February 11, 2009, in a care center in Philadelphia.
 On February 29, 2012, Yad Vashem recognized Willem Johan Kolff and his wife as Righteous Among the Nations, for their part in concealing a Jewish medical colleague and his son.

+In April 2019, a life-sized bronze memorial bust of Kolff, created by Canadian sculptor Ryan Kurylo, was permanently installed at the Kolff Institute for Biomedical Engineering and Materials Science on the campus of the University of Groningen in the Netherlands.